Perth, Gosnells & Kwinana Parenting and Consent Plans

 - Be certain that any existing Parenting Orders be preserved to ensure those orders work together with any parameters previously intended to remain in effect.

-- Make sure that the Parenting Plans comply with any relevant laws.
+- Make sure the Parenting Plans comply with any relevant laws.
 This includes those providing for Interstate and overseas travel.

 Agreements can be kept informal, or plans can be signed by each parent to demonstrate their commitment to them.
 These plans can also be lodged at the Family Court of WA to be converted to Parenting Orders by your lawyer.